karthik1288/Record-manager/readme.txt

 	Function :initRecordManager
 	-------------------------
-This function is used to Initialize the record manager.Because there is no global data structure, We are doing nothing.
+This function is used to Initialize the record manager.As there is no global data structure, We are doing nothing.

 	Function :shutdownRecordManager
 	----------------------------

 This function is used to shutdown the record manager.
-Because there is nothing initialized, We are doing nothing.
+As there is nothing initialized, We are doing nothing.

 	Function : createTable